 The minimum wage is the lowest amount that an employer can legally pay their workers per hour.

-The purpose of minimum wage is to ensure that employees are able to earn enough to cover the cost of the basic necessities of life, such as food and shelter.
+The purpose of minimum wage is to ensure that employees can earn enough to cover the cost of the necessities of life, such as food and shelter.
 In theory, the minimum wage is meant to help curb poverty, generate incentives to work, and address any inequalities that may exist in the workforce.